-The Bank currently adopts the Standardized Approach ("SA") approach for the calculation of regulatory market risk capital and internally uses PV01 method to measure, monitor and control traded market risks, as mentioned in the risk assessment and monitoring.
+The Bank currently adopts the Standardized Approach ("SA") approach for the calculation of regulatory market risk capital and internally uses PV01 method to measure, monitor and control traded market risks.

 4.2.3 Equity Exposure in the Banking Book

 The Bank does not undertake proprietary position in equity.
 The equity positions that the Bank has are related to equity holdings held in organizations which are set up for specific socio-economic reasons (e.g. Cagamas) and received as a result of loan restructuring or loan conversion.
 These non-listed equity securities are fair valued using the discounted cash flow approach or the net asset value approach, as appropriate.